mikolaj-drak-sbahi/Random-forest-neoron-network/README.md

-# sine_chart
+# tokenizer
-Program with sine chart created by using xlsxwriter library in python
+Program splits text on tokens in python